-It depends upon the breed; however, female dogs are usually in heat every 6–9 months for a duration of approximately 2 weeks.
-Cats typically stay in heat for 1–7 days, and can cycle into heat approximately every 3 weeks.
+It depends upon the breed; however, female dogs usually go into heat every 6 months for a duration of approximately 2 weeks.
+Female dogs will spot blood during this time.
+Cats typically stay in heat for 1–7 days, and can cycle into heat approximately every 3 months.

 Can an animal be spayed while in heat or pregnant?
 I’ve heard it is too dangerous.

 Yes, as long as the animal is otherwise healthy.